KarlesP/Supervised_classificatios_with_GRASS_shellscript/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-* This script was based on the classification tutorial for GRASS GIS [source](https://grasswiki.osgeo.org/wiki/Image_classification)
+* This script was based on the classification tutorial for GRASS GIS which you can find [HERE](https://grasswiki.osgeo.org/wiki/Image_classification)